coskunates/mars-rover/README.md

 ### Tests
 Integration tests are used for controller actions.
 Unit tests are used for entities or libraries.
-To run the tests and saw the test results run the command below.
+To run the tests and see the test results run the command below.
 ```shell
 docker exec -ti mr_php sh -c "./vendor/bin/phpunit --testdox tests"
 ```
 ### Routing
 Routing is controlled on service/routes/routes.php file.

-If you want to add new route you have to configure it in this file like below.
+If you want to add a new route you have to configure it in this file like below.
 ```injectablephp
 Router::add('get', '/v2/plateau', 'App\Controllers\V2\PlateauController::get');
 ```
 ### Endpoint Versioning
-For API versioning you have to set new route with prefix.
+For API versioning you have to set a new route with prefix.
 ```injectablephp
 Router::add('get', '/v2/plateau', 'App\Controllers\V2\PlateauController::get');
 ```